-CIPFA have confirmed that they will issue an updated Code for 2019/20 that the financial statements must be produced in accordance with.
+Following consultation CIPFA have confirmed that the 2019/20 Code will remain extant and that the financial statements must be produced in accordance with this full version.
 The planned implementation of IFRS 16 has also been deferred from 1 April 2020.